cupy/cupy/docs/source/tutorial/basic.rst

 Gradients of parameters are computed by :meth:`~Variable.backward` method.
 Note that gradients are **accumulated** by the method rather than overwritten.
 So first you must initialize gradients to zero to renew the computation.
-Gradients of Linear function are stored in :attr:`~functions.Linear.gW` and :attr:`~functions.Linear.gb` attributes
+Gradients of Linear function are stored in :attr:`~functions.Linear.gW` and :attr:`~functions.Linear.gb` attributes:

 .. doctest::